luqmanbarry/git-repositories-migration/README.md

    SOURCE_REPOS_PROJECT_PAT="source-repos-pat"  # Replace with your source PAT TARGET_REPOS_PROJECT_PAT="target-repos-pat"  # Replace with your target PAT TARGET_REPOS_PREFIX="team-name" # Common prefix all target repos have.
-Set to empty string if none
+Set to empty string if none CLEANUP_BINARY_FILES=true # Set this flag to true if you want large files removed from git history
    ```

 4. Execute the bash script